 Jointly developed NJC directives provide important benefits to employees and guide many aspects of work in the public service.
 NJC "products" include:

-- The Public Service Health Care Plan administered by the Administration Authority which provides $1.44 billion in benefits annually to over 1.55 million participants (2019);
+- The Public Service Health Care Plan administered by the Administration Authority which provides $1.39 billion in benefits annually to 726,000 members and their dependants (2020);

 - Bilingual bonuses, relocation payments, commuting allowances.

 The National Joint Council also models innovative approaches to dispute resolution, including a unique grievance procedure where employer and union representatives jointly decide whether employees have been fairly treated within the intent of NJC directives.